openmodelingfoundation/meillionen/meillionen-docs/intro.md

 sc = simplecrop_cli.SimpleCrop(mt.NetCDFStoreWriter('simplecrop.nc'))
 sc.initialize()
-sc.set_value('surface_water__depth', ws.get_value('surface_water__depth'))
+sc.set_value('infiltration_water__depth', ws.get_value('surface_water__depth'))
 sc.update()
 sc.finalize()
 ```

 Notice that this example imports the meillionen_mt python library to build a store interface to access the results of the overland flow model using the same PyMT compatible getter interface.

 There is no general support for checking unit compatibility and storage compatibility yet but work will be done to ensure that units are checked and converted and the right storage format is used.

+In the near future work will focus on the development of improving Python interfaces and broadcasting.
+Right now you can ask for the name and size of a NetCDF store variable but indexing and slicing the variable are unavailable.
+Support for slices returning n-dimensional arrays with labels and dropped singleton dimensions as well as dataframes is being worked on.

 Contribute
 ----------